Update: ‘TopElectricSUV says’ section added.

 Audi has confirmed that all global launches starting in 2026 will be pure electric vehicles.
 According to a report from German magazine Auto Bild, Ingolstadt’s final global combustion model launch will be the next-gen Audi Q7.

 The Q7, under production at the Volkswagen Slovakia plant since the end of 2005, is currently in the second generation.
 The original model was on sale for about ten years, and we expect a similar life span for the current one.
-In 2024, Audi could lift the covers off the third-gen Q7, and with that the last Audi Q7 with a tailpipe.
+In a few years, Audi will lift the covers off the third-gen Q7, and with that the last Audi Q7 with a tailpipe.

 New Audi Q7 plug-in hybrid

 The current Q7 was the first Audi model based on the second-generation modular longitudinal platform (MLB evo platform) when it debuted in December 2014.
 For the third-gen Q7, Audi will likely optimize costs and carry over the platform with upgrades.
 The next-gen Q7 should have electrification across variants, with plug-in hybrids offering a practical EV range of more than 50 miles (80 km) on the WLTP cycle.
-While BMW’s X5 xDrive45e already boasts of this – 55 miles (88 km)*, Q7 customers (Q7 60 TFSI e) are currently stuck with just 25 miles (40 km)* of zero-emissions range.
+While BMW’s X5 xDrive45e already boasts of this – 55 miles (88 km), Q7 customers (Q7 60 TFSI e) are currently stuck with just 25 miles (40 km) of zero-emissions range (all range figures are WLTP).

 The next-gen Audi Q7’s engines would need to comply with the more stringent Euro 7 emission norms in Europe.
 Instead of developing Euro 7 V8 engines for the most performance-focused variants, Audi engineers may fix up V6 engines with improved electric power and torque.
 CEO Markus Duesmann has said that the company’s last internal combustion engine will be the best it has ever built, and this unit should find its way into the Q7.
 The mid-range and basic variants may have V6 and inline-four mills with 48-volt mild-hybrid tech.